 Frequently Asked Questions

-Pour a single BC® powder on your tongue, then chase with a beverage.
+Pour a single BC® powder on your tongue, then drink a full glass of water or other beverage.

 No. If pain persists more than 10 days, consult a doctor.

 Can I use more or less than recommended?

 No. We recommend following the directions on the package or as directed by a doctor.

 How many packs of powder should I take?

 Each BC® powder pack is 1 dose, typically the equivalent of 2 pills of other pain relief brands like Advil®, Tylenol® and Excedrin®.

 When taken as directed, BC® is safe for adults and children ages 12 and older.
 Children and teenagers should not use BC® for chicken pox or flu symptoms before consulting a doctor about Reye's Syndrome, a rare but serious illness.

 Is BC® safe for pregnant or nursing women?